JuliaAI/LearnAPI.jl/docs/src/reference.md

 and overload `Base.==` if the type is mutable.

+A keyword constructor providing default values for all non-model hyper-parameters is required.
+If a model has other models as hyper-parameters, its [`LearnAPI.is_wrapper`](@ref) trait must be set to `true`.

 > **MLJ only.** The subtyping also ensures instances will be displayed according to a
 > standard MLJ convention, assuming MLJ or MLJBase is loaded.